Use the Coveo Headless Library

 For example, to implement a search box UI component, one would use the Headless search box controller, which exposes various methods (

-Under the hood, Headless relies on the Coveo Usage Analytics Write API and Coveo Search API for interacting with the Coveo Platform.
+Under the hood, Headless relies on the Coveo Usage Analytics Write API and Coveo Search API for interacting with Coveo.

 When Should I Use Headless?

 The Headless library wraps the complexity of the Coveo APIs without sacrificing flexibility.
 It’s usable with any web development framework and it manages the state of your search page for you.
-It also provides an extendable set of reducers and controllers to ease the implementation of most common search UI features.
+Rather than prebuilt UI components, it provides an extendable set of reducers and controllers that allow you to connect your own search UI components to the Coveo APIs.

 The following interactive code sample uses Coveo Headless alongside the Material-UI React framework to create a simple search page.

-Headless may not be for you if you don’t need full control over the appearance of your page.
-If you want to quickly assemble a feature-rich search interface, considering using Coveo Atomic, our prebuilt, modern component library.
+Unless you need full control over the appearance of your page, Headless is most likely not for you.
+Rather, to quickly assemble a feature-rich search interface, consider using Coveo Atomic, our prebuilt, modern component library.

 Additionally, in rare cases you may need to develop directly against the Coveo APIs, such as when you want to integrate Coveo search features inside a non-web-based application.